teholm/amazon-guardduty-hands-on/README.md

 This repository walks you through a scenario covering threat detection and remediation using [Amazon GuardDuty](https://aws.amazon.com/guardduty/); a managed threat detection service.
 The scenario simulates an attack that spans a few threat vectors, representing just a small sample of the threats that GuardDuty is able to detect.
 In addition, you will look at how to view and analyze GuardDuty findings, how to send alerts based on the findings, and, finally, how to remediate findings.
 The [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template used for this scenario builds out the resources needed to simulate attacks and auto-remediate the GuardDuty findings using a combination of [CloudWatch Event Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and [AWS Lambda Functions](https://aws.amazon.com/lambda/).

+### Prerequisites

+* **AWS Account**: Given that you will be simulating attacks and doing remediations, you should run this in a non-production account.
+After running through these scenarios, you can look at how you can implement GuardDuty and associated remediations in a multi-account structure so you are able to aggregate findings from other accounts and use the service in a more productionized manner.
-> Ensure you are using an AWS IAM User with Admin privileges for this scenario.
+* **Admin Privileges**: Ensure you are using an AWS IAM User with Admin privileges.
+* **AWS CLI**: You will be using the AWS CLI for simulating one of the attacks so be sure you have installed on your local machine.

 ### Table of Contents